creare-com/podpac/doc/source/developer/specs/interpolation.md

 - `INTERPOLATION_METHODS`: dict of shortcut: InterpolationMethod class
 - `INTERPOLATION_SHORTCUTS`: List
     - Only include the supported interpolation options
+- `INTERPOLATION_DEFAULT`: 'nearest', interpolation method if none is specified to datasource or if dimensions are left out of the dict

 ## Utility methods